tclahr/find.pl/README.md

 5. Open a pull request

 If you'd like to suggest improvements or report bugs, feel free to [open an issue](https://github.com/your-username/your-repo/issues).

+## 📜 License

+This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).